Pre-configured and Cached Responses Guide

 Note: Special system patterns (system_unavailable, quota_exceeded) take precedence over the default response.

-- ✅ Canned responses work
+- ✅ Pre-configured responses work

 - ✅ Cached responses work